Religion and divorce: Legal procedures

 Jewish law, in effect, does not require proof or even an allegation of moral or other fault by either party.
 If both parties agree to a divorce and follow the prescribed procedure, then the court would not need to establish responsibility for the marriage break-down.
 In this sense it is a "no-fault" approach to divorce.

 A woman who has been refused a get is typically referred to as an "agunah".
 Where pre-nuptial agreements are enforceable in civil courts, appropriate provisions may be made to compel the giving of the get by the husband in the event of a civil divorce being obtained.
 However, this approach has not been accepted universally, particularly by the Orthodox.

 A wife can initiate a divorce process on several grounds (including lack of satisfaction in her sexual life).
 However, this right extends only so far as petitioning a court to force her husband to divorce her.

 One part of the complex process of divorce in Judaism, is the creation of the get itself.
 The get is crafted with great care and responsibility in order to ensure that no mistakes create consequences in the future.
 For example, exactly twelve lines are written in permanent ink telling the names of both parties, place, and time of the divorce.
 Because of the danger of the birth of mamzerim if the process is not performed properly, and because divorce law is extraordinarily complex, the process is generally supervised by experts.

-Philosophical approaches

-From the philosophical and mystical point of view, divorce is a unique procedure of tremendous importance and complexity, because it nullifies the holiest of connections that can exist in the Universe (similar to a connection between a person and God).

-In some Jewish mythologies, Adam had a wife before Eve named Lilith who left him.
-The earliest historically documentation of this legend appears in the 8th-10th centuries Alphabet of Ben Sira.
-Whether this particular tradition is older is not known.